argoproj/argo-workflows/docs/proposals/artifact-gc-proposal.md

 The only issue is that there could potentially be a very large number of Pods (thousands if there are thousands of Artifacts) that need to be run.

 In Kubernetes there is a capability to limit the number of total pods that can run in a namespace concurrently (["pod quota"](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/quota-pod-namespace/)).
 In addition, the GC Pods could have a lower priority than our other Pods.
+They can also set CPU and memory requests/limits low.

 #### Considerations
 1. How do we want to handle the Pod failing?
 Could be a transient error.
 Allow some number of retries?
+Should the Pod do the retries itself, or should the Controller start up new Pods later?
 2. Should we use a Job or a standard Pod?
 I guess if a node fails, Kubernetes will reschedule a Job, but not a Pod.
 But if we use a Job, we need to add new permissions related to Jobs, and also add a Job informer which requires some additional memory.
 3. Users should be recommended to uniquely name artifact keys such as through parameterization like so: 'key: "{{workflow.uid}}/hello.txt'.
 Otherwise, they could get into a scenario in which running a Workflow produces an artifact which is being GC'ed while an artifact of the same name is being created.